Every live TV musical, ranked

 Hitting the high (and low) notes

 The live TV musical appears to be here to stay.
-Once or twice a year, Fox and NBC and now, ABC, bring together a cadre of talent and a beloved musical theater property to create a live television event that stands out in an era of streaming and binge-watching.
+Once or twice a year, Fox, NBC, or ABC, bring together a cadre of talent and a beloved musical theater property to create a live television event that stands out in an era of streaming and binge-watching.
 The results have ranged from glittery explosions of performing prowess to underwhelming hate-watch fodder.
 Here we present every live television musical of the modern era, ranked: from truly terrible to s'wonderful.
-(We've excluded broadcasts that weren't live, like Rocky Horror and Dirty Dancing.)
+(We've excluded broadcasts that weren't live stage productions, like Rocky Horror and Dirty Dancing.)

 This one barely qualifies as a live musical, since it was essentially the story of the Passion of Jesus with some reworked pop songs thrown in.
 Singers portrayed biblical figures and performed contemporary songs in new contexts: For example, Chris Daughtry played Judas and did a rendition of Imagine Dragons' "Demons."
 Featuring stagey narration from Tyler Perry, the event came off as a tired, lackluster mess.